craigallen/craigallen/README.md

 ### Hi there 👋

+I’m Craig – a front-end web developer with a background in building website with WordPress.

+🌱 Currently I'm learning how to build applications with JavaScript.

 <!--
 **craigallen/craigallen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.